Xuer04/CS61A/README.md

-# MyCourses
-This repository stores the resource of the courses I have learned.
+This repository stores the resource of cs61a.